 4th September 2019

-In the run up to Wee Walks Week next week we’ve featured 10 fantastic Wee Walks from across the Cairngorms National Park that’ll give you a great chance to spot some of our wonderful wildlife and experience our amazing landscapes.
+Here are 10 fantastic Wee Walks from across the Cairngorms National Park that’ll give you a great chance to spot some of our wonderful wildlife and experience our amazing landscapes.

 Beach Trail – from the Glenmore visitor centre follow the yellow way markers meandering through the beautiful pine, birch & alder woods by the Allt Mor burn.
 Look out for the dipper in the burn, bobbing in the water hunting invertebrates amongst the gravel bed.
 Mergansers and goldeneye ducks are often spotted on the lower reaches of the burn as it reaches the loch.